spatialreasoners/srmbench/README.md

 **Counting Objects**:
 - `are_vertices_uniform`: Fraction of images where all objects have the same number of vertices
-- `are_numbers_and_objects_consistent`: Fraction of images where the displayed numbers match the actual object counts (high for dataset images, low for random images)
+- `numbers_match_objects`: Fraction of images where the displayed numbers match the actual object counts (high for dataset images, low for random images)
 - Additional vertex/polygon count distributions (with `include_counts=True`)
 - Confidence scores (with `include_confidences=True`)